Change Management Process

 Change requests are captured on a central change log that enables monitoring of change levels by the Change Manager.

-Once the change is captured the change is assessed by the Project Manager using specialist advice from the Project Team.
+Once the change is captured the change is assessed by the Project Manager using specialist advice from the project team.
 The Project Manager considers:

 • Does it relate to the project?